elijah-dot/Angular-project-Github/README.md

 <li>Html - which was used to build the structure of the pages</li>
 <li>css- which was used to style the pages </li>
 <li>bootstrap-which was used to make pages and images responsive</li>
-<li>javascript-which was used to make the form interractive and also the pages and icons.</li>
+<li>Angular-which was used to make the all the html components an also to style as framework.</li>

 </ul>